hudson155/osiris-ai/osiris-core/README.md

 // The weather in Calgary is sunny with a temperature of 15 degrees Celsius.
 ```

-You can run tools sequentially if you need to.
+You can run Tools sequentially if you need to.

 ```kotlin
 val response = llm(